gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She stopped herself.
 "Do you know how he discovered he could do magic?"

 Noxy shrugged.
-"Mum never said."
+"*Amma* never said."

-Granna Fee settled back in her chair with a wince, warming her hands with her teacup.
+Granna Fee settled back in her chair, warming her hands with her teacup.
-"He was fishing one day—not in a pond like here, but with a net in the ocean, back where he grew up—and he wished that he was done for the day.
+"He was fishing one day—not in a pond like here, but with a net in the ocean, back in Garheim—and he wished that he was done for the day.
 A heartbeat later the net fell apart in his hands."